-1. Annual Reporting
+1. Annual-Reporting

-The City will evaluate the risks associated with outstanding interest rates swaps at least annually and provide a written report along with the updated Swap Policy to Council.
+The City will evaluate the risks associated with outstanding interest rate swaps at loast annuallyswaps, as needed, or as requested by the City Council, and provide a written report along with the updated Swap Policy to Council.
 This evaluation will include the following information:

-- a.
-A description of all outstanding interest rate swaps, including related bond series, types of swaps, rates paid and received by the City, existing notional amount, the mark-to-market value of each swap, and the average life and remaining term of each swap agreement. - b.
+a.
+A description of all outstanding interest rate swaps, including related bond series, types of swaps, rates paid and received by the City, existing notional amount, the mark-to-market value of each swap, and the average life and remaining term of each swap agreement.

+- b.
 The credit rating of each swap counterparty, parent, guarantor, and credit enhancer insuring swap payments, if any. - c.
 Actual collateral posting by swap counterparty, if any, per swap agreement and in total by swap counterparty. - d.
 Information concerning any material event involving outstanding swap agreements, including a default by a swap counterparty, counterparty downgrade, or termination. - e.
 An updated contingency plan to replace, or fund a termination payment in the event an outstanding swap is terminated. - f.
-The status of any liquidity support used in connection with interest rate swaps, including the remaining term and current fee.
+The status of any liquidity support used in connection with interest rate swaps, including the remaining term and current fee. - g.
+The termination value of the swap based on a current market calculation of the cost of terminating the swap contract given the market conditions on the valuation date.
+The City will require that the counterparty provide monthly current market valuations of the swap, and the City may also seek independent valuations from third-party professionals. - h.
+A discussion of other risks associated with the swap transaction.

-The Finance Director and/or the Treasury Manager shall update this Policy in accordance with its Debt Policy at least annually and submit the update to Council for approval.
+The Financo-Director-of-Administrative-Servicos-Agency-and/or-the-Treasury ManagerTreasurer or designee-shall update, as needed, this Policy in accordance with its Debt Policy at-loast-annually-and submit the update to Council for approval.